hagemon/ifz/README.md

 ## TBD

+- Refine the completeness of view hierarchy.
-- Automatic installation of simulators
+- Automatic installation of simulators.
 - Error tips for undesired behaviours.
 - Support multiple devices and apps in parallel.